About the Sonos In-ceiling Speaker Bundle

 - WiFi Wireless Network: Sonos can also operate over your home's existing WiFi network (802.11 b/g; 2.4GHz).
 Because you are connecting wirelessly to your home's existing WiFi network, you do not need to hardwire a Sonos Boost to your router/modem.
 The Sonos system's wireless range will be dependent on your home's existing WiFi network.
 Sonos products manufactured after March 2014 are loaded with the proper firmware and ready to go out of the box for WiFi connectivity.
 All Sonos products manufactured prior to that date will require a wired connection to facilitate a firmware upgrade and hereafter they will be able to work over WiFi.

-- SonosNet Wireless Mesh Network: Sonos can utilize its own SonosNet proprietary wireless mesh network technology to provides superior wireless range for whole-house coverage, ensure synchronous music playback, and avoid sources of wireless interference.
+- SonosNet Wireless Mesh Network: Sonos can utilize its own SonosNet proprietary wireless mesh network technology to provide superior wireless range for whole-house coverage, ensure synchronous music playback, and avoid sources of wireless interference.
 The transmitting range of the Sonos wireless system is approximately 100', depending upon your home's layout.
 In addition to the Sonos Amp, you will need a Sonos Boost (sold separately) connected to your network router/modem via a Ethernet cable.

 - You cannot connect the Sonos system via both the SonosNet proprietary mesh network and WiFi; you will need to choose one.
 Sonos recommends using its proprietary SonosNet wireless mesh network over WiFi when applicable.

 - The Sonos proprietary mesh network will provide a more secure wireless connection with fewer interruptions for optimum performance.

 - WiFi is subject to greater interference from other WiFi and 2.4GHz devices on your network.